 What is it about arranged marriages that people are always so scared to take that leap of faith and give into it?
 Why is it that we prefer the comfort zone of a known person in a love marriage than getting to know the stranger in an arranged marriage?
 And even though, they (arranged marriages) come with their own set of disadvantages, why do people still opt for them?
 In the modern Indian context, arranged marriages have become somewhat like a counterpart of western dating sites wherein decisions are made and marriages fixed only after ensuring minimum compatibility between the couples.

-In the book Hitched, Nandini Krishnan interviews many women, all from different walks of life and coming from different cultural backgrounds, talking about their experiences in an arranged marriage setup.
+In Hitched: The Modern Woman and Arranged Marriage, Nandini Krishnan interviews many women, all from different walks of life and coming from different cultural backgrounds, talking about their experiences in an arranged marriage setup.
 These experiences range right from the initial talks to the first meetings to the marriage itself and eventually life after marriage.
 These brave and brilliant ladies tell you all about the dos and don’ts of arranged marriages and what exactly it takes to make a marriage click.
 But wait, this is not all; this book will also give you insights on how to manage yourselves, how to conduct yourselves, how to behave in a family setup and just about how to do anything which is of matter in an arranged marriage.
-One gets all this “gyan” not in the traditional self help book kind of way, but through the numerous fun-filled and exciting anecdotes from the many interviewees who this book so candidly engages into frank and honest conversations.
+One gets all this “Gyan” not in the traditional self-help book kind of way, but through the numerous fun-filled and exciting anecdotes from the many interviewees who this book so candidly engages into frank and honest conversations.

 All in all, Hitched is quite enjoyable and seems like a fun-filled roller coaster ride, wild enough to drive you crazy and mature enough to keep you sane.
 I would rate the book three out of five stars, and recommend it to not only single ladies, but to all ladies married or unmarried as it definitely tells you about all that is to know about arranged marriages.